sivanitski/alis_vue_project_library/README.md

 # Hey, welcome to alis_ templates  <img width="24px" src="https://media.tenor.com/images/f580b40a349dcb2d7cb93573e2329061/tenor.gif">

 ## Template: vue_component_template_repo
 This repo will serve as a template outlining best practices to complied with as well as accompnaying code samples.
+In the components folder there is a chart sample that you can refer to.

 ## Our Toolbox